h2oai/tutorials/DriverlessAI/temp/develop-your-own-custom-recipe/develop-your-own-custom-recipe.md

 When uploading a new recipe to Driverless AI, there are multiple things that can happen:

-- The recipe did not make the cut (recipe did was not loaded into Driverless AI )
+- The recipe did not make the cut (recipe was not loaded into Driverless AI )
 - The recipe made the cut but Driverless did not end up using it for the experiment

 ###  Recipe Did Not Make the Cut